appscode-cloud/docs/docs/platform/guides/database-management/repository.md

 # Repository

-This guide explains how to view and create **Repository** resources using the platform console.
-A Repository is the logical backup repository that stores individual snapshots of a database within a BackupStorage backend.
-It acts as the bridge between BackupConfigurations and the actual cloud storage.
+A **Repository** is the logical backup repository that stores individual snapshots of a database within a BackupStorage backend, acting as the bridge between BackupConfigurations and the cloud storage.
+This guide explains how to view and create Repository resources using the platform console.

 ---